LoyolaChicagoBooks/introcs-csharp/rst/types-and-conversions.rst

 further results away from ``NaN``, so there is a lasting record of a big error.

-There is no such neat system for showing off small errors in ``double`` arithmetic accumulating due to limited precision.
-These errors *still* happen silently.
+There is no such neat system for showing off small inaccuracies in ``double`` arithmetic accumulating due to limited precision.
+These inaccuracies *still* happen silently.

 .. index::
    double:  numeric type; range